John’s Pass Village Boardwalk

 Dig in at the Boardwalk Restaurants

 Back at the village, scout your lunch or dinner spot.
-For bar fare, salads and sandwiches with live music and a waterfront view, you can’t beat The Hut – its 70-foot bar sits right on the boardwalk.
+For bar fare, salads and sandwiches with live music and a waterfront view, you can’t beat The Hut.
 Upstairs, Sculley’s Restaurant emphasizes fresh seafood and those same stunning views from its rustic deck.
 Other great options: Walt’z Fish Shak, a driftwood shack sporting reggae colors where you’ll find a perfectly delicious grouper sandwich and outrageous yucca fries, and DeLosa’s Pizza & Italian Restaurant, which serves up mouth-watering hand-tossed pies.
 Treat yourself to ice cream at one of the village parlors—Sugar Daddy’s and Kilwin’s sell yummy homemade premium scoops.
 Afterwards, make your way back to the boardwalk for some retail therapy.

 Pick up Keepsakes at the Florida Boardwalk Stores

-While you’re there, make preparations for how you’ll spend the evening – a sunset cruise might be just the thing, and you’ll need to buy tickets in advance.
+While you’re there, make preparations for how you’ll spend the evening – a sunset cruise might be just the thing.

 Enjoy Some Family Fun on Pirate Ship Cruises